Making ML Explainable Again

 Machine learning may seem like a mysterious creation to the average consumer, but the truth is we’re surrounded by it every day.
 ML algorithms power search results, monitor medical data, and impact our admission to schools, jobs, and even jail.
 Despite our proximity to machine learning algorithms, explaining how they work can be a difficult task, even for the experts who designed them.

-Click here to read the full article in datanami, which features Ryohei Fujimaki, dotData CEO and founder.
+Read the full article in datanami on “Making ML Explainable Again” featuring Ryohei Fujimaki, dotData CEO and founder.